 Dr. Simmons is involved in the Lancaster Brethren in Christ Church.
-Her additional interests include her role as a Penn State Master Gardener and her role as a fitness instructor.
+Her additional interests include gardening and in particular, her role as a Penn State Master Gardener.

-Nancy has been teaching full-time in the Eastern Mennonite University ADCP RN-to-BS in Nursing Program since July 2014.
+Nancy has been teaching full-time in the Eastern Mennonite University Lancaster RN-to-BS in Nursing Program since July 2014.

 Prior to full-time teaching at EMU Lancaster, Nancy taught at EMU Lancaster as an adjunct faculty member, and also gained teaching experience through her role as clinical and classroom instructor, Harrisburg Area Community College Lancaster Campus 2009-2014, clinical instructor at Alvernia University, 2013, and through several graduate assistantships at Villanova University, 2009-2013.